 To see an example of Media Queries in action please adjust your desktop browser width.
 This site will change depending on the size of the screen.
 For example, the menu will change from a horizontal layout to a clickable dropdown.
-If you’re reading this on a mobile device then it’s impossible to adjust the width of your browser, and will have to take my word for it.
+If you’re reading this on a mobile device then rotate the screen by 90° to see the responsive change.

 What technologies do you use for web development?

-I create bespoke HTML and CSS using text editors, Photoshop and a browser.
-I can use frameworks such as HTML5 Boilerplate or Twitter Bootstrap but only if they are necessary for that particular project.
-I have a WAMP stack on my desktop that gives me MySQL databases and PHP allowing me to develop dynamic sites, such as those that use WordPress.
+I create bespoke HTML, JS and CSS using text editors, Photoshop and a browser.
+I can use frameworks such as Tailwind or Bootstrap but only if they are necessary for that particular project.
+I have a WAMP stack (Laragon) on my desktop that gives me MySQL databases and PHP allowing me to develop dynamic sites, such as those that use WordPress.

 I have a test server connected to the internet where I can upload templates for you to look through.
 I have a large number of browsers installed on my desktop as well as virtual machines to run older versions of IE. I can also test on an iPad, iPhone and Android devices.

-I now use GIT for versioning, staging and deployment.
+I use GIT for versioning, staging and deployment.
 I also take regular backups of all my work, going back as far as when I started freelancing.
-I have used SVN many times before, and can just use FTP if needed.

 Why have you chosen WordPress as your preferred Content Management System instead of Drupal?